History of SACU

 - A multiplier in the revenue sharing formula that enhanced BLS revenues annually by 42 percent.

-However, similar to the 1910 agreement, South Africa retained the sole decision-making power over customs and excise policies.
-It also retained open access to the BLS market, while the high common tariff raised barriers for Southern African neighbors’ exports to SACU.
+However, similar to the 1910 Agreement, South Africa retained the sole decision-making power over customs and excise policies.
+It also retained open access to the BLS market, while the high common tariff raised barriers for Southern African neighbour`s exports to SACU.
 These trade-diverting effects benefited South African manufacturers.

-- No joint decision making processes – Prior to 2002 SACU was administered on a part-time basis by annual meetings of the Customs Union Commission and there were no effective procedures to ensure compliance or resolve disputes.
+- No joint decision making processes - Prior to 2002, SACU was administered on a part-time basis by annual meetings of the Customs Union Commission and there were no effective procedures to ensure compliance or to resolve disputes.

 - Question of external (outside SACU) trade - The BLS argued that South Africa consistently entered into preferential agreements which benefited only one of the five members.

-- Joint decision making processes: Article 3 established an independent Administrative Secretariat to oversee SACU with its headquarters in Windhoek, Namibia.
-Article 7 created several independent institutions including a Council of Ministers, a Customs Union Commission, Technical Liaison Committees, a SACU Tribunal and a SACU Tariff Board.
+- Joint decision making processes: Article 3 established an independent administrative Secretariat to oversee SACU with its headquarters in Windhoek, Namibia.
+Article 7 created several independent institutions including a Council of Ministers, a Customs Union Commission, Technical Liaison Committees, an ad hoc SACU Tribunal and a SACU Tariff Board.

 These institutions are designed to enhance equal participation by member states.
-The 2002 Agreement also provides for policy coordination in agriculture, industry, competition, and unfair trade practices, and protection of infant industries.
+The SACU Agreement, 2002 also provides for policy coordination in agriculture, industry, competition, and unfair trade practices, and protection of infant industries.